PetAir UK have ample experience in transporting pets to Ireland. Here are the 4 essential steps for transporting your pets:

 Step 1 – Your dog or cat needs a microchip.

 Step 2 – They then need a rabies vaccination.
 They must be at least 3 months old before they have this.
 Some rabies vaccines in the UK last for 3 years and others will last for 3 years but need a top up after one year, so you need to know when the vaccine expires.

 Step 3 – Your vet issues you with a pet passport and 21 days after the initial vaccination, your pet can travel to Europe and back again.

 Step 4 – If your pet is travelling by plane, then the airlines demand that they are checked within 5 days of the flight to ensure that they are fit and healthy.

 Pets entering Ireland are not required to go into quarantine, providing all the above requirements are met.

-The following breeds of dog are recognized as restricted breeds and must be kept on leashes at all times:
+The following breeds of dog are recognised as restricted breeds and must be kept on leashes at all times:

-PetAir UK have ample experience in flying dogs and cats to Ireland.
-We can organise everything and help you plan all the steps required for your pet’s journey.
+PetAir UK can organise everything and help you plan all the steps required for your pet’s journey.

 Our main aim to get pets to their destination safely and comfortably, while taking care of the owner’s stresses and needs also.
 So, if you’re planning to take your dog to Ireland, give us a call and have a chat with one of our friendly staff members today!Contact Us